Tips for Planning Your Software Development Budget

 In other words, the actual period in which your team is developing and producing the software can be capitalized, while all other costs (including those for post-production maintenance and monitoring) are considered normal operating expenses.

-Calculating an Overall Software Engineering Costs
+Calculating Overall Software Engineering Costs

 Many of the standard accounting and financial practices used by the FASB — and via GAAP — can often be a bit outdated, particularly as they pertain to the rapidly-changing realm of software development.
 For example, the Statement of Financial Accounting Standards No. 86 document we examined in the previous section — while generally applicable to software development organizations — was originally published over 30 years ago in August 1985.